ren3zo/exoix/README.md

   seq: 2,
   t: "PRESENCE_UPDATE",
   d: {
-    // Full Lanyard presence and an extra "user_id" field }
+    // Full Exoix presence and an extra "user_id" field }
 }
 ```

 ### Error Codes

-Lanyard can disconnect clients for multiple reasons, usually to do with messages being badly formatted.
+Exoix can disconnect clients for multiple reasons, usually to do with messages being badly formatted.
 Please refer to your WebSocket client to see how you should handle errors - they do not get received as regular messages.

 #### Types of Errors